Chat Interface

 • Smaller values (0.1-0.3):

-• Only consider words with the highest probability.
+• Only considers the highest probability vocabulary

-• Output is more conservative and controllable.
+• Output is more conservative, more controllable

 • Medium values (0.4-0.6):

-• Balances vocabulary diversity and accuracy.
+• Balances vocabulary diversity and accuracy

 • Larger values (0.7-1.0):

-• Considers a wider range of vocabulary.
+• Considers a wider range of vocabulary choices

-• Produces richer and more diverse content.
+• Produces richer and more diverse content

-• Suitable for creative writing and other scenarios requiring diverse expression.
+• Suitable for creative writing and other scenarios requiring diverse expression

 • These two parameters can be used independently or in combination.